ninjagator/NinjaFormKit/README.md

 | `matches`         | `string`      | A regex pattern that the field value should match.                                            |
 | `badPasswordCheck`| `boolean`     | Whether to check the field value against a list of common bad passwords.
 Utilises pwned passwords API.                   |

-## Styling
+## Theming

 Ninja Form Kit is built with tailwind and is very customisible.
-Breakpoints are determined with @tailwindcss/container-queries plugin.
-Add the following options to your tailwind.config.js
+Add the following options to your tailwind.config.js and change the colours and breakpoint to suite your theme.

 ```js